redhat-sap/sap-workshops/sap-integration/README.md

 Once the environment has been provisioned, you will receive an email with some key information:

-- SSH information to access the bastion host including:
-  - SSH user information
-  - Bastion public hostname information
-  - SSH private key to be used
 - OpenShift information including:
   - OpenShift web-console public URL
   - OpenShift web-console user